iOS 15 will let users disable Night Mode on iPhones

-New Delhi, Aug 17 (IANS) Apple is introducing a new feature in iOS 15 where the iPhone sers will be able to disable the Night Mode feature, and keep it off as they take snaps in the low-light conditions.
+New Delhi: Apple is introducing a new feature in iOS 15 where the iPhone sers will be able to disable the Night Mode feature, and keep it off as they take snaps in the low-light conditions.

 Apple introduced Night Mode to iOS in 2019 for low-light photography.